All the Small Things: Composition

-"All the Small Things" is credited to Tom DeLonge and Mark Hoppus.
-Though Barker helped write the songs on Enema of the State, only Hoppus and DeLonge received songwriting credits, as Barker was technically a hired musician, not yet an official band member.
+"All the Small Things" has been called a pop-punk, punk rock, and power pop song.
+The song is credited to Tom DeLonge and Mark Hoppus.
+Though drummer Travis Barker helped write the songs on Enema of the State, only Hoppus and DeLonge received songwriting credits, as Barker was technically a hired musician, not yet an official band member.
+The song is composed in the key of C major and is set in time signature of common time with a driving tempo of 150 beats per minute.
+DeLonge mainly sings lead vocals, with Hoppus providing harmonies at key moments.
+The vocal range of the song spans from G_{4} to F_{5}.
 The song is two minutes and forty-eight seconds long.
-The song is composed in the key of C major and is set in time signature of common time with a driving tempo of 150 beats per minute.
-DeLonge's vocal range spans from G_{4} to F_{5}.
-The guitar riff for the song cycles around chords C major, F and G (I, IV and V in C), a familiar chord progression.
-The texture on the track is due to several overdubs playing various inversions and extensions of the main chords.
-The bass guitar stays on C while the guitars move to F, creating a 2nd inversion chord.
-The song utilizes short lyrical phrases in each verse, sometimes only four to five syllables.
+Lyrically, the song centers on small gestures of affection and reassurance within a romantic relationship.